-The park may be small but it’s packed with things to do such has hiking, SUPing, windsurfing and boating on one of several lakes.
+The park may be small but it’s packed with things to do such as hiking, SUPing, windsurfing and boating on one of several lakes.
 It’s a prime location for spotting wildlife and wildflowers.
 After a busy day of outdoor adventures, the tiny village of Waterton with a year-round population of around 100 offers multiple options for a quick snack or gourmet dinner.
 The town is much mellower than some of the other national park towns.
 Most businesses close down for the winter and reopen in May.
 The speed limit is about as fast as a peddle-powered Surrey Bike rented from Pat’s goes.
 It’s part of Waterton’s charm.

 258 kilometres from the Calgary Tower | South on Hwy 2

-What to do
+What to Do

 102 Mount View Rd., Waterton, 780-288-5015, blakistonandcompany.com

 The 18-hole course was built in the 1930s and designed by golf course architect Stanley Thompson who is known for his courses in Canada’s national parks including the Banff Springs Hotel course, the Jasper Park Lodge course and the Fundy National Park course.
-All those courses, along with Waterton’s take advantage of the beautiful surroundings.
+All those courses, along with Waterton’s, take advantage of the beautiful surroundings.
 In Waterton, you’re surrounded by mountains as you tee off.

-Where to stay
+Where to Stay

 Prince of Wales Hotel

 Alberta 5, Waterton, 1-844-868-7474, glacierparkinc.com

-111 Waterton Ave., Waterton, 403-859-2211, bayshoreinn.com
+111 Waterton Ave., Waterton, 403-859-2211, thirstybearwaterton.com

 301 Windflower Ave.
 Waterton, 403-859-0007, wienersofwaterton.com